nikhita310/internet-computing/README.md

 Version used : v8.10.0

-Steps for Cloning Project from Git.
+Steps for running the Project from Git.
 1.Clone/download the project from git using the following command.
 git clone https://github.com/nikhita310/internet-computing
 Open a terminal on the root folder.